6.1. General information

 - An original power of attorney.
 We need to have a specific power of attorney.
 It must be in French, signed by your legal representative, sealed with a commercial stamp, and it must mention the name of your debtor

-- Copies of the complete contractual documentation, starting with contracts, orders, confirmations, delivery notes, and invoices
+- Copies of the complete contractual documentation, starting with the contracts, orders, confirmations, delivery notes, and invoices

 6.4.
 Expected time frame

-The duration can be important, because it’s mandatory to check the debts of all the creditors who lodged the claims before making a proposition of a payment plan (in general in 10 years by annual payment).
+The duration can be important, because it’s mandatory to check the debts of all the creditors who lodge claims before making a proposition of a payment plan (in general, in 10 years by annual payment).

 6.5.
 Limited companies and unlimited companies/ individuals

-Consequences in the insolvency proceedings for limited and unlimited companies are the same as the consequences in the receivership and bankruptcy proceedings for both kinds of companies.
+Consequences in insolvency proceedings for limited and unlimited companies are the same as the consequences in receivership and bankruptcy proceedings for both kinds of companies.